-Goldlund hosts a large near-surface gold resource estimated to contain 940,000 ounces of gold in the Indicated category, plus 703,000 ounces of gold in the Inferred category and also includes 75,000 ounces of gold at the Miller Project in the Indicated category and 5,000 in the Inferred category all within a 271 km2 property package located directly to the northeast of Goliath.
+Goldlund hosts a large near-surface gold resource estimated to contain 940,000 ounces of gold in the Indicated category, plus 703,000 ounces of gold in the Inferred category and also includes 74,600 ounces of gold at the Miller Project in the Indicated category and 4,500 in the Inferred category, all within a 271 km2 property package located directly to the northeast of Goliath.
 The close proximity of the projects, combined with well-developed infrastructure in the region, is expected to generate co-development synergies as the properties are advanced in tandem.
+The property is subject to certain underlying royalties, including the Sprott Royalty.
+The Proven and Probable mineral reserves for Goldlund are estimated at 16.3 million tonnes at an average grade of 1.19 g/t Au for 0.6 million ounces of contained gold.
+See the Prefeasibility Study for additional details.